English EN Deutsch DE Français FR Español ES Italiano IT

 ENLARGE MAP >>

-The ride starts an hour before midnight at sunset on Sunday the 15th of June.
-Cyclists who maintain an average speed of 18-20 km/h including stops will finish between midday and afternoon on Wednesday the 18th of June.
-Riders maintaining an average speed of 14-16 km/h including stops will finish between early morning and midday on Thursday the 19th of June, the day before Swedish Midsummer’s Eve.
+The ride starts an hour before midnight at sunset on Sunday the 14th of June.
+Cyclists who maintain an average speed of 18-20 km/h including stops will finish between midday and afternoon on Wednesday the 17th of June.
+Riders maintaining an average speed of 14-16 km/h including stops will finish between early morning and midday on Thursday the 18th of June, the day before Swedish Midsummer’s Eve.

 Course description

 From here, the journey leaves the Ume River and the first hilly stage begins on road 360 to Vilhelmina.
-For the most part the gradients are shallow but the climbs are sometimes long, reaching an altitude of 589 m a s l at the village Risträsk before descending again to Vilhelmina and the brevet’s third checkpoint Hotel Wilhelmina.
+For the most part the gradients are shallow but the climbs are sometimes long, reaching an altitude of 589 m a s l at the village Risträsk before descending again to Vilhelmina and the brevet’s third control Hotel Wilhelmina.
 Having completed the first 240 km of the course, cyclists arrive here just in time for breakfast.
-Hotel Wilhelmina is the first checkpoint with organised sleeping arrangements.
+Hotel Wilhelmina is the first control with organised sleeping arrangements.

-Checkpoints 4-5: After Vilhelmina the journey enters the Scandinavian mountain range, the Scandes.
+Controls 4-5: After Vilhelmina the journey enters the Scandinavian mountain range, the Scandes.
 Leaving Vilhelmina on the E45 the course soon makes a turn onto road 1067 to the village Stalon.
 Following the shores of Lake Malgomaj the first half of the stage is reasonably flat until Stalon where the course turns onto road 1077 to the village Dikanäs.
 Here the first real climb of the stage begins.
 The road reaches an altitude of 636 m a s l at its highest, crossing through the Marsfjället nature reserve, before descending to the lake Dikasjön (418 m a s l).
-From here the course continues on road 1088 to the forth checkpoint, Fjälltorget, located in the centre of the village and ski resort Kittelfjäll (535 m a s l).
+From here the course continues on road 1088 to the fourth control, Fjälltorget, located in the centre of the village and ski resort Kittelfjäll (535 m a s l).

 From Kittelfjäll, the route again crosses through a mostly uninhabited landscape covered with mountain spruce and birch forests, marches, rivers and lakes.
 The road reaches an altitude of 647 m a s l before crossing the Norwegian border after 61 km.
-The first cyclists arrive in Hattfjelldal (215 m a s l) and the checkpoint Hattfjelldal Hotel around dinner time.
+The first cyclists arrive in Hattfjelldal (215 m a s l) and the control Hattfjelldal Hotel around dinner time.

 After Mo, participants leave the Ranfjord and the journey continues back into the mountains again on the E6.
 Just before the village of Røssvoll about 8 km north of Mo, cyclists are redirected around another tunnel (well signposted).
 About 3 km after Røssvoll there is yet another tunnel that cyclists, on the other hand, can cycle through.
 It measures 1,3 km and is dimly lit.
 Bike lights are recommended.